Skip to main content

 Clean apology

-Why this works: Owning impact plus a concrete fix restores trust faster than excuses or vague promises.
+Why it works: Owning impact plus a concrete fix restores trust faster than excuses or vague promises.

 FAQ